← Back to Stock Research

 Truist Financial targeted 18-20% return on tangible common equity but delivered 12.3% in 2024.
 Skyworks aimed for diversification but saw customer concentration increase.
 These multi-year gaps between stated targets and actual results—only visible by comparing the current 10-K's MD&A against prior year targets—reveal management capability and strategic execution.
 This assessment typically results in 5-15 percentile point reductions in reliability scores and wider forecast ranges.

-1. Boilerplate Risk Factors — "We face competition" appears in every 10-K. Exception: New risk factors or substantially expanded discussion of previous boilerplate warrant attention.
+1. Boilerplate Risk Factors.
+"We face competition" appears in every 10-K. Exception: New risk factors or substantially expanded discussion of previous boilerplate warrant attention.

-7. Generic Competitive Landscape Discussions — "We compete on quality, price, and service" tells you nothing.
-Exception: Market share specifics, pricing dynamics, or win/loss trends.
+7. "Competitive Landscapes", like "We compete on quality, price, and service" tells me nothing.

-As for passing context, unlike with earnings releases, 10-Ks often have enough historical data that adding additional filings, such as the previous year's 10-K, as context may not be as valuable.
+Also, as for passing context, unlike with earnings releases, 10-Ks often have enough historical data that adding additional filings, such as the previous year's 10-K, as context may not be as valuable.
 In our research, we sometimes provided more, and sometimes not, with unclear results.

 Prompts